 Let’s talk a little about memory issues.
 I read on the Internet that many people face problems with their ability to remember.
-Most of them seem to have problems in remembering recent experiences and/or planned activities in the near future.
-For example forgetting taking the wallet with you as you leave the house, despite that seconds ago you were rehearsing mentally to take it with you, is a very common situation.
+Most of them seem to have problems in remembering recent experiences or near future planned activities.
+For example forgetting to take the wallet with you as you leave the house, despite that seconds ago you were rehearsing mentally to take it with you, is a very common situation.

 Solutions to these and other memory problems will be the main topic of this page and its articles.
 We will discuss proven memory strategies that they work.
 There are many memory techniques for improving short term and long term memory.
-Some are quite simple for memorizing simple things, like a shopping list, and others are more advanced and more difficult to implement, but they give you the ability to remember more things.
+Some are quite simple for memorizing simple things, like a shopping list, and others are more advanced and harder to implement, but they can give you the ability to remember more things.

 The Basic Rule of Most Memory Strategies

 For example, you can’t remember what you ate in a typical evening the previous month but you may remember perfectly a car accident that happened in front of your eyes four years ago.
-A car accident is not something that you see every day (of course it is better not to see it at all).
-This is a very rare and special experience and therefore the it has been stored in your long term memory.
+A car crash is not something that you see every day (of course it is better not to see it at all).
+Something rare and special is stored in the long term memory.
 Probably you will remember it in great detail for the rest of your life.

 In the most memory strategies, what matters is a way to make your experiences unique.
 You create strong associations between these unique experiences and the stuff that you want to memorize.